NeuroTechX/ntx_slack_archive/general.md

  >i mean, come on... optogenetics + fast optical fNIRS to control neuroplasticity non-invasively... this has never even been done in mice.

+4/20/2017 7:15 PM

+ **graeme** :

+ >it's statements like those that make it hard for the neuroscience community to take the BCI community seriously